RafaMMas/IberianFishHSMs/README.md

 11. “Cave”
 12. “Shade”

-If any cover type is absent the entire column can be set to zero but it must be present in the dataset.
-Once the dataset it prepared and the models are selected, using `ListModels`, the micrhabitat suitbaility can be predicted with `PredictHabitatSuitability`.
+**If any cover type is absent the entire column can be set to zero, but it must be present in the dataset**.
+Once the dataset it prepared, and the models are selected using `ListModels`, the microhabitat suitability can be predicted with `PredictHabitatSuitability`.

 </div>